 We’re exceptionally grateful for – and proud of – the opportunities we’ve had to connect with artists, advocates, and audiences throughout Greater Boston, and we’re also grateful for the recognition our artistic work has achieved on its independent merit.
 Since our founding, Moonbox has been honored by numerous laudatory reviews and raves from audiences and critics alike – garnering Moonbox numerous IRNE and Elliot Norton Awards ranging from Best Musical, Best Actor & Actress, to Best Scenic and Costume Design recognitions.

-As we’ve hunkered down over the past year, we’ve also found an extraordinary opportunity to focus on one of our long-deferred goals: developing new works by local playwrights.
-As part of our Boston New Works Festival initiative, we received more than sixty-five play proposals, from which we have chosen eleven original theatrical pieces by local artists for a year-long intensive workshop process culminating in fully-staged productions.
-Catch them all at the first-annual Boston New Works Festival at the BCA and Calderwood Pavilion campus in 2022!
+As we hunkered down over the COVID shutdown, we found an extraordinary opportunity to focus on one of our long-deferred goals: developing new works by local playwrights.
+As part of our Boston New Works Festival initiative, in year 1, we received more than sixty-five play proposals, from which we chose eleven original theatrical pieces by local artists for a year-long intensive workshop process culminating in fully-staged productions.
+This has turned into an ANNUAL event celebrating LOCAL work by LOCAL playwrights performed by LOCAL artists.
+We’re in year 3.
+Join us for Boston New Works Festival 2024!

 At Moonbox, we believe that the stories we tell are important.
 They sustain and preserve our community, our history, and our values.
 Telling racially diverse stories allows us not only to reflect – but also to reflect on – the complexities of our past.
 When we join together in the act of storytelling, we are united in ways that transcend the everyday.
 Together, we can use the power of storytelling to honor our commonalities, celebrate our differences, and address historical discrimination and injustice.
 We pledge to take this power seriously, and to use our voices and the stories we tell to dismantle the systemic racism and white supremacy engulfing our culture, our country, and our industry.

 We pledge to create an anti-racist culture that resonates not just on our stages, but throughout the communities they support.
 We stand in solidarity with our BIPOC (Black, Indigenous, and Persons of Color) community.
-We say with open hearts that Black lives more than matter – they are a crucial part of the fabric of our society and the work we do as artists.
+With open hearts, we say that Black lives more than matter – they are a crucial part of the fabric of our society and the work we do as artists.
 We pledge to raise up and interweave diverse voices in all of our endeavors, creating a vibrant tapestry in the art that we produce.
+At Moonbox, we pledge not just to acknowledge the crucial nature of this work, but to act on it.
+We will:

 - Implement anti-racist practices in both our internal policies and our external initiatives;